 What is Shotokan?

-Shotokan is the name of the style or system of karate practiced by JKAA, it literally means ‘House of Shoto’ which was our founder, Funakoshi Gichin Shihan’s calligraphy pen name and became the name of the first official dojo in Tokyo in 1939.
+Shotokan is the name of the style or system of karate practiced by JKA Australia.
+It literally means ‘House of Shoto’ which was our founder, Funakoshi Gichin Shihan’s calligraphy pen name and became the name of the first official dojo in Tokyo in 1939.

 Who are the JKA?